 Board of Trustees

 The Foothill-De Anza Community College District is governed by a locally elected, five-member board.
 Board members serve four-year terms and are elected at large in even-numbered years, with three members chosen at one election and two members at the other.
 The President and Vice President of the Board of Trustees are elected by the governing board for one-year terms at the annual organizational meeting in December.
 Two student trustees, one from each college, are elected by the student body annually and serve a term from June 1 through May 31 each year.

 The Board generally meets the first Monday of each month with public session commencing at 6:00 p.m. in the District Office Building (D700) on the Foothill College campus, 12345 El Monte Road, Los Altos Hills, in the Board Room (Room 101).
 A calendar of meetings is available online at the Board's eGovernance site, but it is important to check the posted agenda for actual meeting times and locations.
 Periodically, the Board holds study sessions to allow deeper discussions of key issues.
 In addition, the Board may occasionally call special or emergency meetings as needed.

 Board of Trustees meeting agendas are posted for public review at least 72 hours prior

-to each regular meeting and 24 hours prior to each special meeting in the glass display
+to each regular meeting and 24 hours prior to each special meeting on the Foothill